Bennett & Perkins to perform at Brick Church

 The music of Bennett & Perkins is an exercise in storytelling with many of their songs set in the greater Conway area, their home base.
 The two state that their songs share “lost loves, lost lives and real life adventure, coupled with haunting harmonies and memorable arrangement of vocals and guitar.”
 Whether it’s a song about traveling to Cape Breton to a country dance or a love story between a man and his long-lost wife, their songs evoke a strong emotional response from the audience.

-The group will perform an eclectic blend of original music and their own arrangements of a variety of works by songwriters around the world.
+The group will perform an eclectic blend of both original music and their own arrangements of a wide variety of works by songwriters around the world.
 They seek out arrangements that highlight their distinctive vocal and instrumental talents.
-While folk is a cornerstone influence, their music borrows from genres ranging from Americana, singer-songwriter, roots, bluegrass and blues.
+While folk is a cornerstone influence, their music borrows from genres ranging from Americana, Singer/Songwriter, Roots, Bluegrass, Blues and more.

-Perkins began playing guitar at age 8 and was playing country fairs and coffeehouses from Connecticut to California in the 1960s.
+Thom Perkins began playing guitar at age eight and was playing country fairs and coffee houses from Connecticut to California in the 1960s.
 His guitar playing is influenced by blues and ragtime and is often compared to Richard Thompson and Jim Kweskin.
-Over the years, he has shared the stage with the likes of Pete Seeger, Jonathan Edwards, Bill Morrissey and David Francey.
+Over the years, he has shared the stage with the likes of Pete Seeger, Jonathan Edwards, Bill Morrissey, and David Francey.

-Bennett is a classically trained vocalist who also began playing guitar as a child.
-Before relocating to the North Country in 2002, she performed at coffeehouses and clubs in the Boston area and has opened for artists, including Martin Sexton.
-Bennett engages the audience with her at once gutsy and lacy vocals.
+Kathy Bennett is a classically trained vocalist who also began playing guitar as a child.
+Before relocating to the North Country in 2002, she performed at coffeehouses and clubs in the Boston area and has opened for artists including Martin Sexton.
+Kathy engages the audience with her at once gutsy and lacy vocals.

 -